Try a Free Live AI Golf Lesson TRY FREE

 Level Shoulders at Impact

-What does that mean, exactly?
+What does that mean exactly?

-Of course this is an exaggeration, a drill to help you learn what it feels like to stop coming up and out of the swing.
+Of course this is an exaggeration — a drill to help you learn what it feels like to stop coming up and out of the swing.

 How Will This Help?

-This drill is critical because it teaches you what it feels like to keep your shoulders and hips shut, shift into the left side, pull the arm down, and keep that shoulder in the shot rather than pulling up and out of it every time and never releasing the club until the ball is already gone.
+This drill is critical because it teaches you what it feels like to keep your shoulders and hips shut, shift into the lead side, pull the arm down, and keep that shoulder in the shot rather than pulling up and out of it every time and never releasing the club until the ball is already gone.

 If you lean too far forward (not enough axis tilt), you will tend to come over the top and swing out-to-in.
-If, like a lot of our better players, you lean too far back (too much tilt), you will come from the inside and hit a lot of blocks and thin shots with the fairway woods.
+If, like many of our better players, you lean too far back (too much tilt), you will come from the inside and hit a lot of blocks and thin shots with the fairway woods.

 Checkpoints for Practice